Pantar: Transportation

-Administrative Districts
+Administrative districts

-The island comprises five districts (kecamatan) of Alor Regency, tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
+The island comprises five districts (kecamatan) of Alor Regency, tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
 The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its post code.
 Eight small offshore islands are included within these districts.

-Notes: (a) includes just the northern part of Pantar Island. (b) includes offshore islands of Pulau Kura and uninhabited Batang and Lapang. (c) includes offshore Pulau Treweng. (d) includes offshore islands of Pulau Kangge and uninhabited Kambing, Rusa and Tikus.
+Notes: (a) includes just the northern part of Pantar Island. (b) includes the kelurahan of Kabir. (c) includes offshore islands of Pulau Kura and uninhabited Pulau Batang and Pulau Lapang. (d) includes offshore Pulau Treweng. (e) includes offshore islands of Pulau Kangge and uninhabited Pulau Kambing, Pulau Rusa and Pulau Tikus.

 Languages

 At least eight different languages are spoken on Pantar.
 These include at least five (dependent on classification) Papuan languages belonging to the Alor–Pantar family (Western Pantar, Sar, Blagar, Nedebang, and Kaera) as well as the Austronesian language Alorese.
 A small community of Bajau speakers is located north of Kabir.
 Local varieties of Malay and more standardized Indonesian are used as languages of wider communication.